Herman W. Hellman: Hellman Buildings

 In 1903, he hired architect Alfred Rosenheim to design the Hellman Building at Fourth and Spring streets.
 The eight-story building in Downtown Los Angeles still stands today, converted to residential use.

 He served as president of the Congregation B'nai B'rith, later known as the Wilshire Boulevard Temple.

 Personal life

-He married Ida Heimann (1851–1923) who was one of his cousins, on July 26, 1874, while on a trip in Italy.
+He married his cousin Ida Heimann on July 26, 1874, while on a trip in Italy.
 They resided on South Hill Street in Los Angeles and owned a secondary home in Alhambra.
-They had five children:
+They had five children: Clothilde, Frieda, Marco, Irving, and Amy.